skinod/IPS4-InstantInforming/README.md

 # IPS4 Instant Informing

-Will let users to see notifications alert count without refreshing the page
+Will let users to see new Notifications, Messages, Reports alert count without refreshing the page

 ## How To Install